Tammerodev/Pic-gEngine/Readme.md

 Lighting with vertex normals displayed (loaded from wavefront OBJ file)

+### Scripting
+Rename the "program.c-info" file into "program.c".
+Your code will be written here.

 ## Windows cross-compiling
 There is a script located at windows_compile/compile.sh, that compiles this using mingw32.